Secret Key Generation Via Localization and Mobility: Gaussian observations

 To obtain more insights from theoretical results in Section~\ref{sec:keyrates}, we focus on the following special case: First, we assume that the node locations are individually Markov processes such that

 holds for any $i$, and their joint probability density function $f(\lv_1,\lv_2,\lv_e)$ is well defined.
 Secondly, all observations of distance and angle terms are i.i.d.
 Gaussian processes.
-Note that this model is typically used in the literature to characterize observation noise \cite{Jourdan, Gezici}.
-Using the insights, we develop our opportunistic beacon exchange algorithm, and evaluate the theoretical bounds on a simple 2-D grid.
+This model is typically used in the literature to characterize observation noise \cite{Jourdan, Gezici}.
+To that end, for no GLI, $j\in\{1,2\}$